I’ve Designed 100+ Display Ads: Here’s What I Learned

 The orange button pops against the blue background.

-Color isn’t the only way to create a sense of contrast in your banners—you can also play with things like brightness, saturation, and scale to make your button stand out more.
+Color isn’t the only way to create a sense of contrast in your banner ads—you can also play with things like brightness, saturation, and scale to make your button stand out more.
 Heck, I’ve created high-performing banners that didn’t even have buttons, but we’ll get to that in the next section.

 2. Keep your ad design simple